Here’s what Savile Row’s top tailors will ask you when measuring for a bespoke suit

 "To assess posture and fit better, we try the customer in one or two standard size garments..."

 There are many measurements to be taken.
 Your neck, your chest, your waist, your seat, your shirt length, your shoulder width, your arm length, your wrists, your hips and your inseam.
 And that’s before you even get to the more niche, specific measurements your tailor will need to make this suit perfect for your particular body shape.

 “Remember, not every customer wears a tailored garment in the same way, so personal preference when it comes to fit and shape is important to be taken into account.”

 When you return for a fitting, you’ll be asked even more questions…

 You’ve chosen your cut.
 You’ve picked your fabric.
 You’ve selected your buttons and your fastenings and the placement of your pockets.
 You’ve even been measured.
 So your suit is now out of your hands, right?

-“People feel less self conscious and more relaxed, and their posture is far more natural when there isn’t a mirror in front of them,” the Managing Director clarifies.
-“And we’ll ask you to stand as naturally as possible — none of this hands out at 90 degrees thing that some people think is the thing to do…”
+“People feel less self conscious and more relaxed, and their posture is far more natural when there isn’t a mirror in front of them,” he clarifies.
+“We’ll ask you to stand as naturally as possible — none of this hands out at 90 degrees thing that some people think is the thing to do…”

 You know what to expect now, but which tailor will you choose?
-Here are 10 of the best in London…
+These are the best in London…